Cparusso/CSS-Lecture/README.md

 # CSS Fundamentals
+## Part One: The Key Principles of CSS

 ## Objectives

-* Discuss what CSS does and why it's important
+* (p1) Discuss what CSS does and why it's important
-* Differentiate between inline, internal, and external stylesheets
+* (p1) Differentiate between inline, internal, and external stylesheets
+* (p1) Demonstrate the anatomy of a declaration block
-* Understand how to use class, id, and element selectors, and selector order of importance
+* (p1) Understand how to use class, id, and element selectors, and selector order of importance
-* Demonstrate the use of the box model, floats, clear, positioning, flex box, CSS grid in page layout
+* (p1) Demonstrate the use of the box model, floats, clear and positioning
+* (p2) Demonstrate the use of flex box, CSS grid in page layout
-* Introduce CSS Frameworks like Bootstrap and Semantic UI
+* (p2) Introduce CSS Frameworks like Bootstrap and Semantic UI

 ## CSS Basics

 What does CSS mean?
-Cascading stylesheets
+- Cascading stylesheets

 Why do we use it?
-Make it pretty.
+- Make it pretty.

-## Stylesheets and Selectors
+## The Good, the Bad and the Ugly

+* CSS Zen Garden: csszengarden.com

+* Eteamz: eteamz.com/soccer/pills/jpill.htm

+* My Favorite: lingscars.com

+## Three Types of CSS

 How do we add CSS to our HTML page?
 * Inline